Thorny128/mad-minutes-practice/README.md

 * Data saving to a spreadsheet using Pandas DataFrame
 * Straightforward way to run this program (without needing to download the files)

+# Known Issues
+* The timer doesn't immediately stop the program; it only terminates it after answering a question
+* No option to choose between the trig lists without doing it manually

 # Contact
 Alex Kuriakose, Class of '27 at Sharon High School\
 alexvinuk@icloud.com